tomhrr/cosh/doc/all.md

         0: "Mon 26 Dec 2022 11:43:19 GMT\n"
     )]

+External calls that do not produce generators support `&&` for sequencing multiple commands, in the same way as for a standard shell.

 #### Default command aliases

 Aliases are defined for the following commands by default: